 Professional Tune-Ups

-• Technicians clean coils thoroughly
+• Technicians clean indoor and outdoor coils correctly to maintain efficiency.

-• They test electrical components
+• They test electrical components, safety devices, and control settings.

 Monitor and Document

-• Listen for unusual sounds (gurgling, dripping)
+• Listen for unusual sounds such as gurgling, dripping, or buzzing.

-• Watch for changes in cooling efficiency
+• Watch for changes in cooling performance, short cycling, or unexpected shutdowns.

 Conclusion: Wrap-Up

-• Clear the condensate drain line.
+• Inspect and, where safe, clear the condensate drain line.

 Need expert help with your AC issues?